celery/celery/docs/userguide/routing.rst

 The routers will then be visited in turn, and the first to return a value will be chosen.

-If you're using Redis or RabbitMQ you can also specify the queue's default priority in the route.
+If you\'re using Redis or RabbitMQ you can also specify the queue\'s default priority in the route.

 .. code-block:: python